Geometry of Weighted Homogeneous Spaces

-\begin{definition} A cluster algebra is of finite type if it has finitely many seeds. \end{definition}

-The classification of finite type cluster algebras is the same as Cartan classification of root systems.
-In fact if $A=(a_{ij})$ is a Cartan matrix then because the Coxeter diagram has not any loop it is possible to decompose the index set into two disjoint subsets
+A surprising fact is that the Laurent polynomials that appear in a sequence of flips all have positive integers as coefficients.
+This appears as one of the essential conjectures in this area.
+One can prove a weaker version of this fact as follows. \begin{theorem} (Laurent Phenomenon) \cite{FZ3} The cluster variables are Laurent polynomials with integer coefficient (positive conjectural) in the variables $\{ x_1,...,x_N \}$. \end{theorem} We will deal only with cluster algebras of finite type, which definition is given as follows. \begin{definition} A cluster algebra is of finite type if it has finitely many seeds. \end{definition} Cluster algebras of finite type have a close connection with Coxeter-Dynkin diagrams of root systems.
+Their classification is the same as Cartan classification of root systems.
+In fact, if $A=(a_{ij})$ is a Cartan matrix then because the Coxeter diagram has not any loop, it is possible to decompose the index set into two disjoint subsets:

 [cf. \cite{FR} loc. cit.] and define the adjacency matrix $B$ by